EZ Basic: Hello Heavy

 During the summer of 2009, EZ Basic started working with English producer George Shilling who previously worked with bands such as Primal Scream, Blur, Bernard Butler (ex-Suede), Soup Dragons, Coldcut, My Bloody Valentine, and The Fall.
 In April 2010 the Hungarian Twelvetones Records released EZ Basic's second full-length studio album, Hello Heavy.

 After the album's release the band supported Placebo in Budapest Sports Arena, and later represented Hungary at the Eurosonic Festival in Groningen, Netherlands in 2011.

 Memories of Spring

 EZ Basic released a new EP entitled Memories of Spring in April 2012.
 EZ Basic shot the video for the song Sometimes I Can't to promote their new EP.
 The video was directed by Dezső Gyarmati while the cinematographer was Ákos Nyoszoli.

 Dead End Darling

 In 2014 EZ Basic started recording their 3rd album called Dead End Darling, which was released on November 10, 2015.

 The album features previously released singles Unnatural and Whatcha Gonna Do With Your Life?, and contains 12 songs in total.

 Sissyfuzz

 The band released their 4th album Sissyfuzz on November 21, 2017.
 The neopsychedelic rock influenced album contains nine songs.

+Resonance

+EZ Basic's 5th album arrived in October, 2021.
+Inspired by German writer/sociologist, Hartmut Rosa’s concept of “resonance” (and our strained relationship with accelerated modern society), Resonance marks the return to working with British producer, George Shilling, who produced and mastered the album.

+Nocturner

+After the critically acclaimed Resonance, EZ Basic returned with a new album in April 2024 entitled Nocturner.
+Just like its predecessors, the album was recorded by Árpád Szarvas in its entirety, and it features guest musicians, such as Dániel Sajó (Fran Palermo) on trumpet, Imre Poniklo (Amber Smith (band)) on backing vocals, and Jehan Paumero (Psycho Mutants) on accordion.